 In the notification India indicated, among other things, as follows:

-"All interested parties may make their views known within a period of 30 days from the date of the notice issued (i.e. 04 November 2019) to:
+“All interested parties have been requested to make their views known within a period of 30 days from the date of the notice issued (i.e. 16 September 2022) to the Designated Authority on email addresses [email protected], [email protected], [email protected], [email protected].

 What is a safeguard investigation?